Missed The Tax Deadline?

 Refunds don’t last forever; you only have 3 years to claim them.
 You can’t be absolutely sure you are not owed a refund unless you actually do your taxes.
 You may have had too much withheld from your paycheck, or may qualify for certain specific tax credits.
 If you don’t file for the refund within 3 years you forfeit your right to the money.
 But the good news is that if you haven’t filed in the last 3 years or you think you made a mistake and need to refile, you can still claim a refund from as far back as 2012.

 - It’s not too late to file online.

 You have until Oct.
 15th to e-file through the IRS’s website or one of the many popular versions of tax software.
 If the IRS rejects your refund for any reason, you have until Oct.
 20th to correct and resubmit.
 Past those dates you would need to file a paper return.
 When you e-file you receive confirmation that the IRS received your tax return.
 If you e-file and choose direct deposit of your refund, you’ll normally get it within 21 days.

-Alliance for Affordable Services members can get free online unlimited access to CPA advice for your tax questions and concerns from a tax professional.
-Alliance members can also save 15% on TurboTax Online if you are doing your taxes yourself.
+Alliance Direct Benefits members can get free online unlimited access to CPA advice for your tax questions and concerns from a tax professional.
+Small Business owners can also save $15 on TurboTax Online if you are doing your taxes yourself.
 Our Tax Savings Program also provides a one-stop shop for tax advantaged benefit plans depending on the size of your business.
 Not a member yet?
-Join the Alliance today and get immediate online access to your benefits.
+Join the Alliance today and get immediate online access multiple small business benefits.